EstherLuuu/Logistic-Regression/README.md

 # Logistic Regression

-Here presents a piece of Python code of developing logistric regression from scratch
+Here presents a piece of Python code of developing logistric regression algorithm from scratch